 ISFR members are either heads of agencies or senior operational experts who can make and implement decisions about compliance and enforcement issues in their jurisdictions.

-How food standards are implemented, monitored and enforcedThe Australian State and Territory and New Zealand government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Acts and other food related legislation.
-The Department of Agriculture and Water Resources enforces the Code at the border in relation to imported food.
+How food standards are implemented, monitored and enforcedThe Australian State and Territory and New Zealand government agencies are responsible for implementing, monitoring and enforcing food regulation through their own various Food Act and other food related legislation.
+The Department of Agriculture enforces the Food Standards Code at the border in relation to imported food.

 The responsible agencies vary in each jurisdiction, but generally include policy areas within the relevant Departments of Health, and also within Departments of Industry, Agriculture and/or Primary Industries and/or Food Authorities.
 Across both countries, the bodies include: